treeben77/discord-oauth2.py/docs/source/client.rst

    :param int id: The application ID
    :param str secret: The applications secret, this should be secret!
    :param str redirect: The redirect URL for oauth2
-   :param str bot_token: When adding a user to a guild, a bot with sufficent permissions is required. if you're not going to add members to a guild leave this empty.
+   :param str bot_token: When adding a user to a guild, a bot with sufficient permissions is required. if you're not going to add members to a guild leave this empty.

    .. attribute:: id